 Gum Disease Treatment for Wichita Falls

 When we’re able to catch your gum disease in its early stage (called gingivitis), it can usually be treated with dental cleanings at our office and more diligent oral hygiene at home (you should always be sure to brush where your teeth meet your gums).
-But, if it’s develop into its more advanced form, (periodontitis), we may need to utilize two special procedures specifically for dealing with gum disease
+But, if it develops into its more advanced form, periodontitis, we may need to intervene with scaling and root planing.

 More to Explore